cassaram09/react-gc/README.md

 # react-gc
-React-GC is A Node command line tool for generating React components.
+`react-gc` is A Node command line tool for quickly generating the framework of React components.

 ## Installation

+`npm install react-gc -g`

 Install `react-gc` globally for use in your terminal.
-`npm install react-gc -g`

 ## Usage